smak-13/lessonslearned/README.md

 - Encourage group collaboration, communication is key!
 - Discuss availability of each team members
     - Daniel ( 4pm - 8PM)
-- Additional Zoom meetings will be schedule as per needed
+- Additional Zoom meetings will be schedule on an as-needed basis